Switching to Windows

 I was a little worried about not having AppleScript, but nowadays, it really doesn’t work all that well on Macs, either, and when I found AutoHotKey, all was well.

 I’m now using Edraw Max instead of OmniGraffle, but I’m not entirely satisfied with it.
-I’m using PDF Compressor Pro as an alternative to shrinking PDFs with Preview on the Mac.
-Also, I use WSL2 for Unix-y goodness, and Chocolatey instead of Homebrew.
+Also, I use WSL2 for Unix-y goodness, the new Windows Terminal, and Chocolatey or winget instead of Homebrew.

 I also usually install MSI Afterburner to customize the graphic card fan curve, and the official GPU drivers from Nvidia or AMD, instead of relying on whatever Windows auto-installs.